 Next, try hand-feeding a few of these insects to get your Leopard Gecko interested in eating them again.
 In order to graduate from hand feeding, you may need to remove the legs from the cricket, or otherwise make the insect very easy to catch.

-Lastly, never leave your Leopard Gecko with free-ranging insects in the tank.
-This is especially true overnight, and also if they have suffered injuries from them before.
+Lastly, never leave your Leopard Gecko with free-ranging insects in the

 Your Leopard Gecko Won’t Eat Heavily Dusted Insects

 Commonly, Leopard Geckos can be picky about eating dusted insects.
 Preparing live feeder insects by dusting them with calcium and vitamin powder is very important for the health of your Leopard Gecko.
 Therefore, you can’t stop doing it.

 However, dusting insects makes them less palatable.
 Many Leopard Geckos don’t like to eat them.
 There are a few ways to prevent and solve this problem.

 Firstly, you can prevent the problem by dusting all insects from when your Leopard Gecko is a baby.
 By introducing dusting early, your Leopard Gecko will learn that the taste of dusted insects is normal.

 Secondly, think about the brand of dusting powder you are using.
 Experiment with a few powders and see if your Leopard Gecko is more accepting of some than others.